patronasxdxd/CTFS/docs/Sentiment.md

 ![euler Image](../images/sentiment/Sentiment2.drawio.png)

 The key advantage lies in the ability to borrow additional tokens at a lower price.
-This advantageous pricing is made possible by utilizing the collateral price, which, at this point, is significantly higher.
+This discounted pricing is made possible by utilizing the collateral price, which, at this point, is significantly higher.
 By capitalizing on the dynamic changes in collateral prices, the attacker maximizes their gains, obtaining more tokens than would be possible under regular circumstances.

 ## Return Exit Pool